jarviscanada/jarvis_data_eng_RuijieLi/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_RuijieLi](https://github.com/jarviscanada/jarvis_data_eng_RuijieLi)

-**Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_RuijieLi/tree/master/linux_sql)]: The project consists of a Linux Bash script that monitors the ressource usage of Rocky Linux virtual machines on Google Cloud.
+**Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_RuijieLi/tree/master/linux_sql)]: The project consists of a Linux Bash script that monitors the resource usage of Rocky Linux virtual machines on Google Cloud.
 The scripts are triggered by crontab and send the information to a Postgresql database that runs in a Docker container.

 **RDBSM and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_RuijieLi/tree/master/sql)]: This project is mainly for learning SQL, with statements like SELECT, UPDATE, DELETE, INSERT, various types of JOIN operations, etc. PostgreSQL was used to run the database, and PGAdmin was used to run the commands.